Crossy147/scala-commons/docs/GenCodec.md

 }
 ```

-The `materialize` macro does not descend into case class fields and will therefore refuse to generate codec for `Person` because it doesn't have a codec for `Address`.
+The `materialize` macro does not descend into case class fields and will therefore refuse to generate codec for `Person` because it does not have a codec for `Address`.
 This behavior is intentional and serves to avoid making types serializable by accident.
 However, there is an alternative macro which *does* descend into dependencies, `GenCodec.materializeRecursively`:

 ```scala
 case class Address(city: String, zipcode: String)